 Sophos Recommendations - Cybersecurity Best Practices

-Sophos has issued a list of nine Cybersecurity Best Practices aimed at reminding companies that simple yet effective measures can significantly boost IT security.
+Sophos has published a list of nine Cybersecurity Best Practices to remind companies that simple but effective measures can significantly improve IT security.

 To ensure optimal protection against cyberattacks, it is not enough to implement state-of-the-art security solutions.
 A crucial and often neglected aspect is the correct configuration of these systems.
-We repeatedly find that in companies we are newly allowed to support, a Sophos Firewall is installed, but not all security functions are activated or correctly configured, which can lead to significant security gaps.
+We repeatedly see this with companies we start supporting: a Sophos Firewall is installed, but not all security functions are activated or correctly configured, which can lead to significant security gaps.

 Therefore, it is of great importance not only to rely on high-quality cybersecurity solutions but also to set them up and configure them professionally.
 Responsible and informed action is also essential to minimize potential risks.

-The following lists a number of Cybersecurity Best Practices that can help to continuously improve the security posture and create a solid foundation for corporate security:
+Below is a set of Cybersecurity Best Practices that can help sustainably improve the security posture and create a solid foundation for corporate security:

 List of Measures